jflamy/owlcms4/src/main/markdown/docs/Heroku.md

 - Get a current release zip from a release directory
 - Unzip file
-- Go to https://github.com/owlcms/owlcsms-heroku and get a copy of the system.properties and Procfile
-- Add the two files to where you unzipped
 - Run the following commands.
 Replace `myclub` with you own application name.

 ```